philmikejones/beginning-mapping/handout.md

 Welcome to beginning mapping and spatial analysis for social researchers course.
 This one--day course is being run on behalf of the Social Research Association.
+This course contributes 6 hours to the MRS CPD programme.

 Maps are more than just navigational tools.
 Almost all aspects of our lives can be mapped and analysed.